-After his playing days were over, Dent managed in the Yankees organization for several years before replacing Dallas Green as the Yankees skipper late in the 1989 season.
+After his playing days, Dent managed in the Yankees organization for several years before replacing Dallas Green as the Yankees skipper late in the 1989 season.
 The team lost 11 of his first 13 games at the helm but bounced back to win the next 9, and he held onto the job for 1990.
-However, after an 18-31 start, he was fired in June and replaced by Stump Merrill.
+After an 18-31 start, he was fired in June and replaced by Stump Merrill.

 Dent was then a St. Louis Cardinals coach from 1991 to 1994 and a member of the Rangers coaching staff from 1995 to 2001.
-In 2006, he joined the Cincinnati Reds staff as bench coach for his former teammate with the Yankees, Jerry Narron.
-He left the Reds on July 3, 2007, two days after Narron was fired with the team in last place in the NL Central.
+In 2006, he joined the Cincinnati Reds staff as bench coach for his former Yankee teammate, Jerry Narron.
+He left the Reds on July 3, 2007, two days after Narron was fired, with the team in last place in the NL Central.

 Dent's son, Cody Dent, began his pro career in 2013.